Sri-MERN/Express-hall-booking/README.md

 # Express-hall-booking

-1.To create a room url as http://localhost:8000/create-room, In post man - POST - body - raw - json then a desired data for example the data given below,
+1.* To create a room url as http://localhost:8000/create-room,
+  * In post man - POST - body - raw - json then a desired data for example the data given below,

 {
   "name": "New Room",